ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

    imported modules must be compiled for both host and target.
    By distinguishing imported modules used at compile time(i.e. not used at runtime), we can require only those modules to be compiled for the host.
-   Similarly, by distinguising imported modules used at runtime(i.e. not used at compile time), we can require only those modules to be compiled for the target.
+   Similarly, by distinguishing imported modules used at runtime (i.e. not used at compile time), we can require only those modules to be compiled for the target.
 It can be very hard or impossible to make some packages available on some cross-compile target platforms, so this change would significantly